 The Government believe that this duty is too high and that employees should rely solely on the employer’s duty to take “reasonable care” of their safety at work

-Clearly this change in the law will make it more difficult for employees to recover.
-It seems that in terms of protecting employee’s safety at work, as a society we are moving backwards rather than forwards and the recession in which we find ourselves in will mean businesses will be less likely to spend money on health and safety while employees will put up with unsafe working conditions to avoid dismissal.
+This change in the law will make it more difficult for employees to recover.
+It seems that in terms of protecting employee safety at work, as a society we are moving backwards rather than forwards and the recession in which we find ourselves in will mean businesses will be less likely to spend money on health and safety while employees will put up with unsafe working conditions to avoid dismissal.

-The Association of Personal Injury Lawyers (APIL) of which organisation Osbornes is actively involved in has been working steadily to oppose the changes to the law.
+The Association of Personal Injury Lawyers (APIL) in which organisation Osbornes is actively involved in has been working steadily to oppose the changes to the law.

 If you have had an accident at work either before or after the changes to the law, Osbornes will use their extensive legal expertise to ensure you obtain the maximum amount of compensation as quickly as possible!